Which camera accessories should you choose for travel?

 - Every evening during a photo safari (dust, sand, etc.),

-8 - The protection of my photo equipment
+8 - Protecting my photo equipment

 9 - Additional gadgets